SiroxCW/Discord-TokenTool/README.md

-# Discord-Tokengrabber
+# Discord-Tokentool
-Short understandable Tokengrabber without to much features you dont need =)
+Short understandable Discord Token Tool without to much features you dont need =)

-This simple Scripts are here to show you your Discord Tokens (not others).
+This simple Scripts are here to show you your Discord Tokens.

-The `sirox_tokenshower.py` script only shows all locally stored tokens to you.
+The `token_print.py` script only shows all locally stored tokens to you.

-The `sirox_tokengrabber.py` script sends the token to a webhook you must enter before executing.
+The `token_webhook.py` script sends the token to a webhook you must enter before executing.